moweiyang0214/security-management/CISSP_ch9 Security Vulnerabilities, Threats, and Countermeasures.md

 The concept software virtualization has evolved into its own virtualization derivative concept known as containerization, which is covered in a later section, “Containerization.”

-### 2. Virtualized Networking
+#### 2. Virtualized Networking

+虚拟网络可构建虚拟交换机、虚拟 LAN：

+- 网络隔离更灵活
+- 支持软件定义网络（SDN）
+- 可在 VM 之间定义内部网络（不出物理网卡）

 The concept of OS virtualization has given rise to other virtualization topics, such as virtualized networks.
 A virtualized network or network virtualization is the combination of hardware and software networking components into a single integrated entity.
 The resulting solution allows for software control over all network functions: management, traffic shaping, address assignment, and so on.
 A single management console or interface can be used to oversee every aspect of the virtual network, a task that required physical presence at each hardware component in the past.
 Virtualized networks have become a popular means of infrastructure deployment and management by corporations worldwide.
 They allow organizations to implement or adapt other interesting network solutions, including SDNs, virtual SANs, guest OSs, and port isolation.

 Custom virtual network segmentation can be used in relation to virtual machines to make guest OSs members of the same network division as that of the host, or guest OSs can be placed into alternate network divisions.
 A virtual machine can be made a member of a different network segment from that of the host or placed into a network that only exists virtually and does not relate to the physical network media (effectively an SDN; see Chapter 11).

-### 3. Software-Defined Everything
+#### 3. SDx （Software-Defined Everything）

+- 软件定义数据中心（SDDC）
+- 虚拟桌面架构（VDI）
+- 虚拟移动基础架构（VMI）
+- 软件定义可视化（SDV）

 Virtualization extends beyond just servers and networking.
 Software-defined everything (SDx) refers to a trend of replacing hardware with software using virtualization.
 SDx includes virtualization, virtualized software, virtual networking, containerization, serverless architecture, infrastructure as code, SDN (Chapter 11), VSAN (Chapter 11), software-defined storage (SDS) (Chapter 11), VDI, VMI, SDV, and software-defined data center (SDDC).

 The SDx examples that are not defined elsewhere (either in this chapter or in Chapter 11) are discussed here.

-Virtual desktop infrastructure (VDI) is a means to reduce the security risk and performance requirements of end devices by hosting desktop/workstation OS virtual machines on central servers that are remotely accessed by users.
+**Virtual desktop infrastructure (VDI)** is a means to reduce the security risk and performance requirements of end devices by hosting desktop/workstation OS virtual machines on central servers that are remotely accessed by users.
 Thus, VDI is also known as a virtual desktop environment (VDE).
 Users can connect to the server to access their desktop from almost any system, including from mobile devices.
 Persistent virtual desktops retain a customizable desktop for the user.
 Nonpersistent virtual desktops are identical and static for all users.
 If a user makes changes, the desktop reverts to a known state after the user logs off.
 (See the discussion of static systems earlier in this chapter under “Static Systems.”)

 The term virtual desktop can refer to at least three different types of technology: